nnsW3/ShellAgent/README.md

 For ComfyUI users, ShellAgent supports importing models from local ComfyUI projects.

 Set the storage path (absolute path) of the models in settings, and we will merge the models of ShellAgent and the specified directory through symbolic links.
-After merging, the two directories are similar like shortcuts.
+After merging, the two directories are similar to shortcuts.

 ### Common Issues During Installation